atzzom/hr-data/README.md

 ## data manipulation

+use the data model to generate a well documented and functional Postgresql code that answer the following exercises: *(tip: will be useful to create the data model tables on a db for this and next module exercise)*

+**table creation and data load**

+the `references/tables creation.sql` script contains the statements to create the tables and set the proper relationships between them.
+Additionally, in the `references/data load.sql` script the data is loaded into each of the previously created tables in the database.

 1. which was the first job of every candidate? (in case of a tie choose a random job, it is not necessary to clean all the data.)

 ```sql